Nandorito/Nandorito/README.md

 - 👋 Hi, I’m @Nandorito
 - 👀 I’m interested in anything related to game programming.
-- 🌱 I’m currently learning C++, Unreal, Unity, Maya, C#.
+- 🌱 I’m currently learning C++, Lua, Loved2D, Unreal, Unity, Maya, and C#.
 - 💞️ I’m looking to collaborate on gaming projects.
-- 📫 How to reach me by email at colonfl64@gmail.com
+- 📫 Can reach me by email at colonfl64@gmail.com

 <!---
 Nandorito/Nandorito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.